Last Updated on March 16, 2023 by hassan abbas

 Of course, this is just based on the data that Toei Animation released in its financial report.
 There are still a lot of questions about why and how “Dragon Ball Super: Broly” will be distributed internationally and whether more movies based on other franchises will follow suit but we can at least say that anime movies aren’t going away anytime soon.

 As we’ve seen with some live-action films, anime movies tend to attract passionate fans who want to see their favorite series get adapted by Hollywood or Bollywood.
 If anything, it’s only a matter of time before the next big anime franchise gets an English-language movie release.

 The first season of “Dragon Ball Super” premiered in Japan on July 5, 2015.
 The show aired for 131 episodes before its original run concluded with a total of 131 episodes.
 In January 2017, Animation acquired streaming rights to the series and began airing English dubs on their Animation.
 Now service roughly nine months after new episodes initially debuted in Japan.
-When new episodes are added to the Japanese broadcast, dubbed versions are usually available online within an hour or two later.

 On September 25, 2018, Funimation confirmed that they have acquired the home video distribution rights to future seasons of “Dragon Ball Super.”
 What this means for English dub fans is that not only will there be new episodes of the series, but a new dubbed version will likely be uploaded on their service shortly after they premiere in Japan.

 Release date of season 2

 Although nothing has been announced yet, it’s likely that Season 2 of “Dragon Ball Super” will air over a period of 131 episodes just like the first season did.
 Here’re a few reasons why: Toei Animation is producing four more theatrical films based on the TV show between 2019 and 2022, which will probably have an impact on when “Super” comes back.